-Very broadly, I study the brain-basis of how we focus our attention in the visual space, and the ways that this process breaks down during healthy aging and in age-related disease.
+I study the brain-basis of how we focus our attention in the visual space, and the ways that this process breaks down during healthy aging and in age-related disease.
 In particular, I am fascinated by the systems-level neural representation of visual attention and perception, how these processes are represented differently in mild cognitive impairment and Alzheimer’s disease, and the sub-cellular mechanisms that contribute to these aberrations (e.g., (epi)genetics, mitochondrial energetics, regional amyloid-beta accumulation).
-As a fourth-year PhD Candidate in Tony’s lab, I am currently leading an NIH-funded, multimodal study of Alzheimer’s pathophysiology.
+As I get ready to transition to a postdoctoral position in Montreal, I am finalizing data analysis of an NIH-funded, multimodal study of Alzheimer’s pathophysiology.

 Department of Neurological Sciences